High Risk Food Not of Animal Origin (HRFNAO)

-Any HRFNAO from a third country which is not covered by the commodities listed above will not be enter via Dover from 1 January 2021 unless it has been ‘EU cleared’ where it will be treated as EU origin (see below).
+Any HRFNAO from a third country which is not covered by the commodities listed above will not be able to enter via Dover from 1 January 2021 unless it has been ‘EU cleared’ where it will be treated as EU origin (see below).

 Procedure of Pre-Notificatation and Endorsement of CHED-D

 Importers will be required to pre-notify the Port Health Authority at least 24 hours ahead of arrival.
 This is done by creating a CHED-D on IPAFFS.
 (Link IPAFFS here)

 Once the goods arrive at Dover, the importer (or agent on their behalf) must ensure that the goods are accompanied by original documents (commercial documents, the original official certificate and results of sampling and analysis).

 Evidence that the goods are accompanied by these original documents must be presented to Dover Port Health Authority via email to firstname.lastname@example.org before the vehicle leaves Dover.
 The original documents are required to be presented to Dover Port Health Authority within 10 days of arrival of the consignment by post to;

 Dover District Council

 White Cliffs Business Park

 Kent CT16 3PJ .

 It is recommended to make use of the Motis Dover parking facilities, whilst appropriate checks are pending.
 Please note, if an offload or examination of the foodstuffs is required, this must be done at the Border Control Post Dover Cargo Terminal and not Motis.